 meetings

-Or having someone objective in charge - when it’s vital, political, complicated or emotionally charged - makes it more orderly, less awkward and with meaningful outputs.
+When it’s vital, political, complicated or emotionally-charged, having someone external and objective makes it more orderly, less awkward and with meaningful outputs!

 An external facilitator’s job is: